mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

 Notice that neither of these functions has access to the original structure.
-Stages higher up in a catamorphism (fold) only see the pretty-printed versions of elements down the tree, if we're creating a string-based representation.
-In many real-world tasks this is not enough and we need access to the original values along with their output representations.
-It would be a bit silly to parse output strings when folding and it would negate any possible advantages of recursion schemes.
+Stages higher up in a catamorphism (fold) only see the pretty-printed versions of elements down the tree, if we are creating a string-based representation.
+In many real-world tasks, this is not enough, and we need access to the original values along with their output representations.
+It would be a bit silly to parse output strings when folding, and it would negate any possible advantages of recursion schemes.

 Algebras that carry that information are called R-Algebras